swiftlang/swift-evolution/proposals/XXXX-objc-keypaths.md

 ## Motivation

-The use of string literals for key paths is extremely error-prone: there is no checking that the string corresponds to a valid key-path.
-In a similar manner to the proposal for the Objective-C selector expression [SE-0022](https://github.com/apple/swift-evolution/blob/master/proposals/0022-objc-selectors.md), this proposal introduces a syntax for referencing compiler-checked key-paths.
+The use of string literals for key paths is extremely error-prone: there is no compile-time assurance that the string corresponds to a valid key-path.
+In a similar manner to the proposal for the Objective-C selector expression [SE-0022](https://github.com/apple/swift-evolution/blob/master/proposals/0022-objc-selectors.md), this proposal introduces syntax for referencing compiler-checked key-paths.
 When the referenced properties and methods are renamed or deleted, the programmer will be notified by a compiler error.

 ## Proposed solution

-Introduce a new expression `#keypath` that allows one to build a compile-time string literal from a key-path (to allow it be used as `StaticString` and `StringLiteralConvertible`):
+Introduce a new expression `#keypath()` that allows one to build a compile-time valid key-path string literal (to allow it be used as `StaticString` and `StringLiteralConvertible`):

 ```swift
 class Person: NSObject {